Liam-W-Smith/Liam-W-Smith.github.io/chakraborty-reproduction.md

 ## Chakraborty's Work

-In *Social inequities in the distribution of COVID-19: An intra-categorical analysis of people with disabilities in the U.S.*, Jayajit Chakraborty conducts "the first national scale study of the relationship between COVID-19 incidence and disability characteristics in the U.S."
+In *Social inequities in the distribution of COVID-19: An intra-categorical analysis of people with disabilities in the U.S.*, Jayajit Chakraborty published the first nationwide study on the relationship between COVID-19 rates and disability characteristics in the US.
-His goal is to determine whether there is a relationship between COVID-19 prevalence and high concentrations of people with disabilities (PwDs), particularly socio-economically disadvantaged PwDs, categorized by race, ethnicity, poverty status, age, and biological sex
+His goal was to determine whether there is a relationship between COVID-19 prevalence and high concentrations of people with disabilities (PwDs), particularly socio-economically disadvantaged PwDs, categorized by race, ethnicity, poverty status, age, and biological sex

 His work draws on two data sources:
 1. **County level COVID-19 statistics** from Johns Hopkins -- both totals and cases per 100,000.